 Timing

-May and June are ideal seeding months, but road construction projects are rarely ready for seeding at this time.
-The following seeding calendar provides suggestions for protecting slopes and improving seeding success throughout the year.
+May and June are ideal for seeding, but road construction during these months limits opportunities.
+The following provides suggestions for protecting slopes and improving seeding success throughout the year.

 January to Mid-March

-Winter months occasionally present windows of opportunity for frost seeding, a practice that originated as a way of incorporating seed into the soil when a native grass drill was not available.
-Seed is spread over bare soil made friable (loose or porous) by a cycle of freezing and thawing.
-Results can be good, but opportunities can be brief.
+Winter months occasionally present windows of opportunity for frost seeding if the soil temperature is around freezing (32°F), daytime temperatures are above 32°F, and nighttime temperatures are below 32°F. Frost seeding involves spreading seed over bare soil made friable (loose or porous) by a cycle of freezing and thawing.
+Results can be good, but opportunities for frost seeding can be brief, and adhering to the following tips can increase the chances for success:

-• Occasionally native seed is sown on top of snow.
-Technically this is not frost seeding, but can be an effective seeding method on relatively level sites.
+- Occasionally, native seed is sown on top of snow.
+Technically, this is not frost seeding but can be an effective winter seeding method for relatively level sites.

 Late March Through April

-If site conditions permit (ground not frozen or too sloppy) this can be a good time for seeding.
-Warm-season grasses won’t germinate until soil temperatures reach 60 degrees Fahrenheit.
-Include oats as a cool-season nurse crop.
+If the ground is not frozen or too sloppy, this can be a good time for seeding.
+Warm-season grasses will not germinate until soil temperatures reach 60°F. Oats should be included as a cool-season nurse crop.

 May and June